 This is a little salad I made up out of some stuff I had left over in the fridge.
 The crisp sweet pear, the creamy ika and salty tangy pickled plum balance each other out nicely.
 If you're squeamish about ika or it's hard to find in your area, you could always replace it with some calamari rings seared in olive oil.
 The asian pears could be substituted for a sweet crispy apple and while the pickled plum isn't really substitutable, you can find it on the internet (do a search for "umeboshi").

-1 large Umeboshi (pickled plum) seed removed and minced
+- 1 large Umeboshi (pit removed and minced)

-2 Tbs asian pear cut into small cubes
+- 2 tablespoons asian pear (cut into small dice)